MengelCode/youaregreat/README.md

 If you are using a Linux system and have the notification service enabled, use -n to use that as a means of output.
 If you try this and end up with strange error messages, gather information how to install the notify-send command on your machine.
-If your Linux system does use an X Server, you can pass the -xm param to have message boxes appear.
+If your Linux system does use an X Server (or the XWayland compatibility layer), you can pass the -xm param to have message boxes appear.

 ## Cooperation / Collaboration
 You can contribute to the project if you feel like it.
 In this case, you agree that your contributions will become